 - Style: Thorough, teacher-friendly curriculum packages; checklists; activities and communities that support their vision, even if they have to create or run them.

-This post is built primarily from my in-depth rereading of these three books:
+This post on homeschool personality is built primarily from my in-depth rereading of these three books:

 *[Gifts Differing: Understanding Personality Type](http://amzn.to/1RijQkb)* by Isabel Briggs Myers